mauro-andre/CuboMX/README.md

 - `html` - The element's innerHTML
 - `value?` - For form elements
 - `checked?` - For checkboxes/radios
+- `component: TOwner` - A direct, typed reference to the component/store proxy that owns the array.
+- `variable: string` - The name of the array property on the owner component.
 - Any additional properties you define

 ##### `Parser`